thomasmeessen/Master-Project/README.md

 #### Troubleshooting

-The first attempt to set the amplification module to an excitation of 10 V and a gain of 1 mv/V resulted in the CSG110 being in a state where it had an constant senor output whether or not the sensor was connected.
+The first attempt to set the amplification module to an excitation of 10 V and a gain of 1 mV/V resulted in the CSG110 being in a state where it had an constant sensor output independently of the sensor's state.
+When opened the sensor also shown indication of a resistor replacement.

+**Insert Pictures**